 Roaming around your streets made me feel like I found my second home.
 Granted my friends and I looped around the same piazza 2-3 times before realizing we were lost, we were simply engulfed by your beauty.
 Hungry, we walked near a sea of chatty painters sitting on foldable wooden chairs and easels looking for a place to eat.
-They were old Italian men painting watercolors and talking passionately about God knows what.
+They were old Italian men painting watercolours and talking passionately about God knows what.
 I don’t know Italian, so how should I know?
 One of them kindly pointed at a small restaurant a few meters away.
 Twelve euros for lunch?
 We were sold!
 For 12 euros each, we had a fresh caprese salad and an entree of choice.
-I had by far the best artichoke bolegnese I had ever had at that restaurant.
-The sausage, artichokes, tomatoes, red wine, garlic, basil, and of course, the fresh pasta-incredible!
+I had by far the best artichoke bolognese I had ever had at that restaurant.
+The sausage, artichokes, tomatoes, red wine, garlic, basil, and of course, the fresh pasta – incredible!

 Between the art, architecture, food, people and views, there’s one thing that I will always remember.
 An old carousel lit up in the middle of Piazza della Repubblica illuminating the dark street as we walked back to our hotel.
 For a moment, I felt like a kid again.
 Standing there amazed by the wooden horses going round and round, I smiled softly.
 I was home.

 Florence, wait for me.
 I’ll be back.
 Just wait.